The Great Solar Eclipse

 Crowds of thousands on both sides of the border lined up to view the spectacle in parks and tourist spots along the Niagara River.
 They were not disappointed when a break in the clouds allowed for a great view.
 One spectator said it looked like “the moon and then fire coming out.”

-As I hit the road around 7:00 am, traveling from the New York side of the border to the Ontario side, the traffic going back toward Niagara Falls was indeed heavy for several hours.
+As I hit the road around 7:00 am, traveling from the New York side of the border to Ontario, the traffic going back toward Niagara Falls was heavy for several hours.
 I was fortunate that there was not that much going in my direction.
-I made it to Stratford via the old highways due to a car problem a little before 2 pm and looked out to see what the scene might look like in the park-like setting where I was at that time.
+I made it to Stratford via the old highways due to a car problem a little before 2 pm and looked out to see what the scene might look like in the park-like setting where I was then.
 I did not have a view of the eclipse itself, but the special light -or dark, depending on how you would see it, was quite interesting.

 An approximation of what the light looked like in the park during part of the eclipse.

 I can understand how Aboriginals would have wondered about it.
-It was definitely an out-of-the-ordinary light-dark day.
+It was an out-of-the-ordinary light-dark day.
 The sky had cleared, and the sun was out where I was in Stratford, Ontario.
 It was beautiful and sunny, with almost ready-to-peek-out spring foliage and flower gardens lit up and glistening.
-Gradually, and yet with a sudden determination, the sky turned from a bright blue to a muted greyed-down version of itself.
-The garden scene where I was remained oddly sunny, but as if a dimmer switch had been activated.
+Gradually, and yet with a sudden determination, the sky turned from a bright blue to a muted greyed-down version of itself—the garden scene where I was located remained oddly sunny but as if a dimmer switch had been activated.
 The sky became darker, yet not like at night; it was still semi-light.
 The deepness of the dimmer switch slowly intensified and then slowly went the other way, and again, we were in full sunshine.
 It was very odd and mysterious looking.
-I think experiencing that was almost as magical as if I had seen the “moon on fire.
+Experiencing that was almost as magical as seeing the “moon on fire.

-What they said about the eclipse prior to the day it happened…
+What they said about the eclipse before the day happened…

-The Great North American Solar Eclipse is scheduled to be visible as it passes over the Greater Niagara Region and New York, USA, into Ontario, Canada, on April 8th, 2024.
+The Great North American Solar Eclipse was visible as it passed over the Greater Niagara Region and New York, USA, into Ontario, Canada, on April 8th, 2024.

 Eclipse Visibility